-This course, taught almost entirely in French, centers on refining speaking and writing skills through reading, composition and aural/oral lessons.
-Some emphasis is placed on reviewing grammar, and adding new grammar concepts and vocabulary.
-The student who takes this course must be self-motivated and able to work independently and in groups.
+This course is focused on further developing spoken and written communication in French at the intermediate and pre-advanced levels through comprehensible input and interaction.
+Students will communicate in French in the interpretational, interpersonal, and presentational modes of communication.
+Students who take this course should be motivated to improve their French skills and take a college level class.
 Students may obtain five college credits for the one-year course; however, participation in the ACC program is not required for students to earn Honors credit in this course.
 Students will read short stories, a novella, as well as the novel, Le Petit Prince.
 There is a strong emphasis on speaking skills.